Patient education: Type 1 diabetes mellitus and diet (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: My child has diabetes: How will we manage?
+Patient education: My child has diabetes: How will we manage?
 (The Basics)

-Patient information: Keeping your child’s blood sugar under control (The Basics)
+Patient education: Keeping your child's blood sugar under control (The Basics)

-Patient information: Managing diabetes in school (The Basics)
+Patient education: Managing diabetes in school (The Basics)

-Patient information: Checking your child’s blood sugar level (The Basics)
+Patient education: Checking your child's blood sugar level (The Basics)

-Patient information: Carb counting and your child’s diet (The Basics)
+Patient education: Carb counting for children with diabetes (The Basics)